-The other day I was presented with the item shown at the right.
+The other day when I was at Ek Balam I was presented with the item shown at the right.

 I've seen many instances of caterpillars, just before they metamorphose into resting pupae, constructing protective cocoons for themselves from leaves and leaflets, which they bound together with silk.
 Clearly I'd had such a thing deposited into my hand.
 This cocoon, however, was especially neatly done, at the top sealed with a flat leaflet like a tin can with a lid.

 I asked Teri, one of the Maya workers at Genesis Retreat in Ek Balam, what she knew about it.
 She told me that in Maya the name for the green leaflet casing was Pa'ak, and the name for the creature inside the cocoon was Jo'olon.
 I referred to the creature inside as a worm, or "gusano," but she insisted that it was like a bee, "una abeja."
 Amazingly, the name Pa'ak appeared to be a special word just for the leaf cocoon of this particular insect pupa, and no other.

 Teri also told me that the bee-like thing inside was medicinal -- that it was fed to children to cure fear.